philippzabka/resilionator/README.md

 ## Installation
 Resilinator is available for Windows, macOS and Linux.
-[Download](https://ucloud.univie.ac.at/index.php/s/JfBASDl7sSR3WdM) the appropriate file for your operating system and follow the steps described above to run the application on your operating system.
+[Download](https://ucloud.univie.ac.at/index.php/s/JfBASDl7sSR3WdM) the appropriate file for your operating system and follow the steps described above to run the application.

 **Windows**
 Download the file located in ```windows/resilionator.zip```.
 Unpack it and then double click on the file in order to run it.